Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ## Cultural Renaissance and the Great Migration

+### The 14th Ammendment (1868)
+This established that anyone born and naturalized in the U.S. is a citizen, which extremely important to the newly freed slaves to be recongnized as fill citizens.

 ### National Association for the Advancement of Colored People (1909)
 Founding of the National Association for the Advancement of Colored People (NAACP) becomes a cornerstone for legal and social challenges against racial injustice.

 ### Movie: Birth of a Nation (1915)
 One of the first major motion pictures released, depicting the KKK as the good guys and distorting history to make the slaves the bad guys.

 ### Race Riots